mattgj/alexa-skills/README.md

 	alexa = new AlexaSkills({
 		express: app, // required
 		route: "/", // optional, defaults to "/"
+		enableCertificateValidation: true, // optional, defaults to true, disable for local testing
 		applicationId: "your_alexa_app_id" // optional, but recommended.
 If you do not set this leave it blank });